Aliases for WISP1 Gene

 GeneCards Summary for WISP1 Gene

 WISP1 (WNT1 Inducible Signaling Pathway Protein 1) is a Protein Coding gene.
-Diseases associated with WISP1 include hemimegalencephaly.
-GO annotations related to this gene include insulin-like growth factor binding.
-An important paralog of this gene is NOV.
+Gene Ontology (GO) annotations related to this gene include heparin binding and insulin-like growth factor binding.
+An important paralog of this gene is CTGF.

 UniProtKB/Swiss-Prot for WISP1 Gene